SvetlanaMinakova/espamAI/README.md

 Bugs/Questions
 --------------
-In case of bugs/questions, please contact the ESPAMAI team (mailto:csartem@liacs.nl) with a short decription.
+In case of bugs/questions, please contact the ESPAMAI team (s.minakova@liacs.leidenuniv.nl) with a short decription.
 The decription should include:

         1. Output by the framework and expected ouput